sourcegraph/sourcegraph-public-snapshot/docs/testing.md

 ## Running tests

-PhantomJS is required for browser tests.
-Install with `npm install -g phantomjs`.
-You may have to prefix that with `sudo`.
-Afterwards, `phantomjs` should be in your `$PATH`.

-By default, you also need to be running the webpack dev server (`cd app && npm start` in a separate window).

 The Makefile defines 4 test targets:

 * `make test`: runs all tests, including integration tests.
 This can